stefaniuk/dans-engineering-journal/_posts/2025-07-28-why-im-betting-on-uv.markdown

 As I learned Python, I noticed things weren't as smooth.
 Python is flexible, but managing environments and dependencies always felt a bit messy compared to Java and Maven.
 I found myself wishing for something more organised and dependable for Python projects.

-That's why [uv](https://github.com/astral-sh/uv) caught my eye (it’s not completely new - it’s been around for a while - but it’s starting to mature).
+That's why [uv](https://github.com/astral-sh/uv) caught my eye (it's not completely new - it's been around for a while - but it's starting to mature).
 It's a single, modern, and very fast tool that brings everything you need for Python project management into one place.
 Here's a quick summary of why I think uv is worth considering for your next project.

 ### What is uv and why should you care?